-The above list has been included for guidance to relevant authorities preparing a Form 1 - Schedule of ESPs for a building approved as an performance solution (in whole or in part).
-Specific maintenance requirements for items that are essential to a performance solution may also have been listed in the Fire Engineer's Report.
+The above list has been included for guidance to relevant authorities preparing a Form 1 - Schedule of ESPs for a building that is subject to a performance assessment (in whole or in part).
+Specific maintenance requirements for items that are essential to a performance solution may also have been listed in a fire engineer's report and these will need to be identified in the schedule.

 Consideration also needs to be given to non-essential services or systems that may become essential when relied upon in a performance solution.
-For example, if approval is given to use a public address system for early warning of occupants in an emergency, that address system becomes an essential safety provision that needs to be listed and maintained.
+For example, if approval is given to use a public address system for early warning of occupants in an emergency, that address system becomes an ESP that needs to be listed and maintained.
 The testing frequency for the address system should also take into account regular checking that occurs through daily operation of the system.